geoadmin/doc-tech/page/status-page.md

 ::::: details 2025

-:::: details Nov 12 - Issues with search service
+:::: details Nov 12 - Issues with search service {open}

 ::: info Nov 14 - Information on recent problems when changing address data from RBD to the official directory of building addresses